Happy 146th to the Indiana Zeta chapter of Phi Delta Theta!11 days ago

 Residence Halls and Rector Village will reopen on January 5, 2014 at 8:00 AM.
 University Owned Apartments and Houses remain open over Winter Break.

 Information on Winter Term Housing

 If students are unable to find a friend who can accommodate them, they should contact our office by e-mailing firstname.lastname@example.org to let us know they will need housing.
 We will work with them to identify a space for Winter Term.
 There will be a charge for this housing.
-While the rate has not been formally set at this time, we anticipate that the cost will be approximately $430 for the 3 weeks of Winter Term.
+The cost will be approximately $490 for the 3 weeks of Winter Term.